Annual Salary

 More teacher training options

-There are more training options if you want to change career or specialise in teaching certain subjects.
+There are more training options if you want to change to a career in teaching or specialise in teaching certain subjects.

 You'll usually need:

-You can do a degree level teaching apprenticeship if you have a degree and want to teach 5 to 11 year olds.
+You can apply to do a Teacher Level 6 Apprenticeship, if you have a degree and want to teach children from ages 3 to 7 or 5 to 11.

 You'll usually need:

-You'll find it helpful to get some experience of working with children, though this is not essential.
+You'll find it helpful to get some experience of working with children in different age ranges, though this is not essential.

 You could volunteer at a school, help at an after school club or work on a holiday scheme.